How to Choose a Bulimia Treatment Program/Center

 Cost

-For most Americans, the cost of treating eating disorders is one of the most important considerations regarding the option they choose.
-A majority of people need to work with their health insurance companies in order to afford care.
+For most, the cost of treating eating disorders is one of the most important considerations regarding the option they choose.
+A majority of people need to work with their health insurance company in order to afford care.

-When thinking of insurance, it’s important to keep in mind not just whether a certain center is in-network with your provider (which should drastically lower how much you pay for the program), but whether they provide care options your insurance company considers necessary and will therefore cover.
+When thinking of insurance, keep in mind whether a certain center is in-network with your provider (which should drastically lower how much you pay for the program) and also whether they provide care options your insurance company considers necessary and will, therefore, cover.

 Each insurance policy uses different metrics to determine the types of treatments it will cover.
 Some providers also only cover treatment for certain eating disorders or mental disorders.
 You’ll have to check the specifics of your policy or call a representative from your insurance company for more specific details of your plan.